 Average design size: Around 12" wide; 5" tall

-Given its comparatively limited height, upper-back design placements are a good spot for secondary logos or slogans.
+Given its limited height, upper-back design placements are good spots for secondary logos or slogans.
 Sports teams typically use this placement for player names, with numbers going on the full-back position.
-Placing a local sponsor’s logo in this area may also be appropriate, depending on the shirt's layout.
+Depending on the shirt's layout, placing a local sponsor’s logo in this area may also be appropriate.

 Employee-related designs like “SECURITY” or “STAFF” easily stand out in a crowd when placed on the upper back.
 This placement helps maintain a clean, organized appearance.
 However, adding the same information in another placement on the left chest or sleeve is important for improved visibility, which can add to printing costs.